-Miguel Unzueta is an Associate Professor of Management and Organizations.
-He joined the faculty at the UCLA Anderson School of Management in 2006 after earning his PhD in Organizational Behavior from the Stanford Graduate School of Business.
+Miguel Unzueta is an Associate Professor of Management and Organizations at the UCLA Anderson School of Management.
+He joined the faculty at UCLA in 2006 after earning his PhD in Organizational Behavior from the Stanford Graduate School of Business.

-Professor Unzueta teaches the core organizational behavior course in both the FEMBA and daytime MBA programs (@MGMT 409).
-He also teaches a Fiat Lux seminar entitled "Why Sports Matter" in which students explore the social significance of sports.
+Professor Unzueta teaches MGMT 409, the core organizational behavior course, in both the FEMBA and daytime MBA programs.
+He also teaches a seminar entitled "Why Sports Matter" in which students explore business and social issues in sports.
 In 2010, Unzueta was awarded the George Robbins Assistant Professor Teaching Award.
 More recently, he was selected by MBA blog Poets and Quants as one of the best 40 business school professors under age 40.

 Unzueta, M. M., Knowles, E. D., & Ho, G. C. (2012).
 Diversity is what you want it to be: